Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Appendix

 \textbf{Numerical experiment}

-Here, we numerically solved the DPS hierarchy of Eqs.~\eqref{eq:SEPoptdist} and \eqref{eq:SEPoptdistMFLE} for $\theta_i=\pi$ and $q_i=\frac{1}{3}$ (see details in Supplementary Note~\ref{appendix:distillationSDP}).
-The numerical result in Fig.~\ref{fig:Entcost} (a) indicates that the constraints coming from the MFLE reveal the optimality of the distillation protocol shown in Supplementary Note~\ref{appendix:distillation} in the sense that it attains the maximum success probability, or equivalently, it distills maximum entanglement under a certain success probability.
-The reduction of the execution time can be understood by considering the difference in the number of parameters in $S$ in Eqs.~\eqref{eq:SEPoptdist} and \eqref{eq:SEPoptdistMFLE} ($\dim\ww=27$ and $\dim\pp=10$).
+Here, we numerically solved the DPS hierarchy of Eqs.~\eqref{eq:SEPoptdist} and \eqref{eq:SEPoptdistMFLC} for $\theta_i=\pi$ and $q_i=\frac{1}{3}$ (see details in Supplementary Information~\ref{appendix:distillationSDP}).
+The numerical result in Fig.~\ref{fig:Entcost} (a) indicates that the constraints coming from the MFLC reveal the optimality of the distillation protocol shown in Supplementary Information~\ref{appendix:distillation} in the sense that it attains the maximum success probability, or equivalently, it distills maximum entanglement under a certain success probability.
+The reduction of the execution time can be understood by considering the difference in the number of parameters in $S$ in Eqs.~\eqref{eq:SEPoptdist} and \eqref{eq:SEPoptdistMFLC} ($\dim\ww=27$ and $\dim\pp=10$).